Back to Top

 Conclusion:

-Our goal at Meowtel is to help every cat and cat parent live their best life.
-Meowtel sitters, armed with the 411 on cat diseases, are set to do just that.
+The goal at Meowtel is to help every cat and cat parent live their best life.
+Sitters on Meowtel, armed with the 411 on cat diseases, are set to do just that.
 Being savvy about these illnesses is key, especially when it comes to knowing what precautions to take to prevent the spread of illnesses.
-We know it can be challenging to know when to decline a reservation to ensure a secure and enjoyable sitting experience for everyone involved, and hope this guide helps to make you feel empowered to make those calls.
+We know it can be challenging to know when to decline a reservation to promote a secure and enjoyable sitting experience for everyone involved, and hope this guide helps to empower sitters to make those calls.
 Remember, we're always here to help if you have more questions or concerns!